canopy-js/canopy-js/README.md

 Explainers tailor things for the reader.
 They explain a bit more for beginners.
 They add detail for someone advanced.
-From the explainer, many explanations are possible.
+From one author come many traversals.
 But we lose them by making a book.
 A book assumes prior knowledge.
 A book picks one level of detail.